 Tips for having a great bath time experience with your child

 To help our children adapt to bath time, we must be calm and confident ourselves.
 It might be something very new for you too and it can be a bit nerve-wracking, but remember that babies perceive emotions, so take a deep breath and empathize with your little one!
-You’ll soon see that bath time is a perfect opportunity to build affectionate bonds.
-Furthermore, studies have shown that our baby’s bath can relax us as well!
+You’ll soon see that bathing them is a perfect opportunity to build affectionate bonds.
+They even can relax us as well!

-- Continue to stimulate your baby’s language by naming each body part while you clean it.
+- Continue to stimulate your baby’s language by naming each body part while you clean them.
 You can use funny voices to make it more interesting.
 Don’t forget to show a lot of affection!

 - You can tell stories during bath time!
 There are some stories you can read to your little one or tell a story to encourage making this a fun activity.

 - Try to stimulate your baby’s senses.
 You can foster their sense of touch with the textures of what you use in the bath, like sponges, soap, or a dry towel!